Saturday, 13th November:

 Eat.
 Pray.
 Journal.
 Sleep.
 Getting into some kind of rhythm.

 They tell me reading biographies is sort of okay during a silent retreat, unlike reading books on spiritual stuff that might lead me on a detour from what God is saying or doing inside me.
 The same goes for MP3 messages.
-So I brought the Bishop's bookalong and finished “Born for Blessings” by Bishop Moses Tay.
+So I brought along and finished “Born for Blessings” by Bishop Moses Tay.
 It was a straightforward account of his life and career as Bishop and then Archbishop.
 Was impressed that the Bishop, later Archbishop, was very committed to the Lord’s work in his youth and later as a general practitioner.
 He received his University of London theological education via correspondence and was ordained a priest while still in medical practice.
 Bi-vocational- this is something the church will see more of in the future, I believe!
 Anyway this book offers an insider’s view of what happened in the upper echelons of the Anglican communion during the denomination’s recent turmoils.